Jonathanr1991/Web-Development-Group-Project/README.md

 ### Mongoose

 This dependency is an Object Modeling tool for MongoDB, leveraged for long term data storage.
 It's used in conjunction with a database hosted on Mongo Atlas

-## Express Server

-The Express server was created to facilitate controlled api calls amongst other things.

-### Routes

 ## Frontend